See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Method

-If the user approves continuation (e.g., thumbs-up gesture), execution continues.
-Captured data $s_{(i),r}$ are saved as an additional execution trial and used to update the Switcher, while preserving the task-graph structure.
+\paragraph{Refine via Data Aggregation (DAggr)} If the user approves continuation (e.g., thumbs-up gesture), execution continues.
+Captured data $s_{(i),r}$ are saved as an additional execution rollout and used to update the Switcher, i.e., a data-aggregation update that grows the classifier's training set while preserving the task-graph structure.